Creating a budget is one of the most fundamental things you can do to take control of your money, but it’s not always easy to know where to start.

 - Savings and debt repayment: Should make up 20 percent of your take-home pay.

 This budgeting style also allows you to break down categories into digestible chunks.
-The only element of the 50/20/20 budget that might throw you off is that you need to be honest about whether something is a want or need.
-Once you have that part down, it won’t take long to categorize each purchase into one of the three groups
+The most difficult part of succeeding with the 50/20/20 your wants or needs.
+Once you have that part down, it won’t take long to categorize each purchase into one of the three groups.

 Verdict: It’s a great starting point, but might need some tweaking to customize it to your situation.

-Zero-based budgeting is an effective way to know exactly where your money is going and where you can cut back if needed.
+Zero-based budgeting is an effective way to know exactly where your money will go and where you can cut back if needed.
 This style is great for people who are meticulous and don’t mind spending extra time to manage their money efficiently.

 Because of the time and effort necessary for a zero-based budget, it can be easy to lose steam after a few months.
-It can also get frustrating when unexpected costs crop up, and you have to make adjustments mid-month.
+It can also get frustrating when unexpected costs crop up, forcing you to make adjustments mid-month.

-Verdict: It’s comprehensive but requires more ongoing maintenance.
+Verdict: This budgeting style is comprehensive but requires ongoing maintenance.

-Made popular by money expert Dave Ramsey, the envelope budgeting style is a cash-based system meant to keep you from overspending with plastic.
+Made popular by money expert Dave Ramsey, the envelope budgeting style is a cash-based system meant to keep you from overspending with your debit card.

-For this to work, at the beginning of your budget period, you’ll withdraw all the cash you need.
-Then, you’ll separate it into envelopes labeled for different spending categories.
+For this to work, withdraw all the cash you need at the start of your spending period.
+Then, you’ll separate it into envelopes that are labeled for different spending categories.

 The envelope system is great for recovering shopaholics.
-Unlike using credit cards to make purchases, this budgeting method forces you to use only the cash you have.
+Unlike using credit cards to make purchases, this budgeting method forces you to set limits and use only the cash you have.

-There is one pitfall: without an online bank or credit card statement to view past transactions, it can be difficult to remember exactly where you spent money without rummaging through all your receipts.
+The envelope budget does have one pitfall.
+Without an online bank or credit card statement to view past transactions, it can be difficult to remember exactly where you spent money without rummaging through all your receipts.

 Verdict: Great for people who want to avoid overspending, but not as useful if you don’t need the forced discipline.